-Orthoptists are university-trained eye health professionals who specialise in the non-surgical treatment of eye and vision disorders.
+Orthoptists are university-trained eye health professionals who specialise in the non-surgical treatment of eye and vision problems.

 Orthoptists can make sure that children’s eyes and vision are developing properly.
-They can also identify eye movement disorders and vision problems, and the best way to treat them.
+They can use tests to diagnose eye movement or vision problems and identify the best way to treat them.

 If your child has health or development concerns, health professionals like orthoptists are there to care for your child and help you understand your child’s condition and treatment.
 With the support and expertise of these professionals, you can help your child thrive.